ihesp/IPART/README.md

 git clone https://github.com/ihesp/IPART
 ```

 Then build a new conda environment using the environment file provided.
-For
+For example:
-Python 2.7:

 ```
 cd IPART
-conda env create -f environment_py2.yml
+conda env create -f environment_py3.yml
 ```

-This creates a new environment named `ipartpy2`.
+This creates a new environment named `ipartpy3`.
 Activate the environment using

 ```
-conda activate ipartpy2
+conda activate ipartpy3
 ```

 After that, you can check the list of packages installed by